CodesbyUnnati/Chrome_Extensions/README.md

 <h3 align="center">
     <a href="https://hacktoberfest.digitalocean.com/">
-        Link To HacktoberFest 2021
+        🔗Link To HacktoberFest 2021
     </a>
 </h3>

-## Event details :
+## 📌Event details :

 - Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 - All backgrounds and skill levels are encouraged to complete the challenge.